Compact Cassette tape types and formulations: Type III

-Type IV tapes
+Type IV

-Metal particle Type IV tapes
+Metal particle Type IV

-Pure metal particles have an inherent advantage over oxide particles due to 3–4 times higher remanence, very high coercivity and far smaller particle size resulting in both higher MOL and SOL values.
-First attempts to make metal particle (MP), rather than metal oxide particle, tape date back to 1946; viable iron-cobalt-nickel formulations appeared in 1962.
-In early 1970s Philips began development of MP formulations for Compact Cassette.
+Pure metal particles have an inherent advantage over oxide particles due to 3–4 times higher remanence, very high coercivity and far smaller particle size, resulting in both higher MOL and SOL values.
+First attempts to make metal particle (MP) tape, rather than metal oxide particle tape, date back to 1946; viable iron-cobalt-nickel formulations appeared in 1962.
+In the early 1970s, Philips began development of MP formulations for the Compact Cassette.
 Contemporary powder metallurgy could not yet produce fine, submicron size particles, and properly passivate these highly pyrophoric powders.
-Although the latter problem were soon solved, the chemists did not convince the market in long-term stability of MP tapes; suspicions of inevitable early degradation persisted until the end of cassette era.
-The fears did not materialize: most metal tapes survived decades of storage just as well as Type 1 tapes; however, signals recorded on metal tapes do degrade at about the same rate as in chromium tapes, around 2 dB over the estimated lifetime of the cassette.
+Although the latter problems were soon solved, the chemists did not convince the market in terms of the long-term stability of MP tapes; suspicions of inevitable early degradation persisted until the end of the cassette era.
+The fears did not materialize, and most metal particle tapes survived decades of storage just as well as Type I tapes; however, signals recorded on metal particle tapes do degrade at about the same rate as in chromium tapes, around 2 dB over the estimated lifetime of the cassette.